Central Leading Group for United Front Work

 The Central Leading Group for United Front Work is a coordination body set up under the Central Committee of the Chinese Communist Party responsible for united front work.

 History

-The central leading group was established in 30 July 2015 by the Central Committee of the CCP.
+The central leading group was established on 30 July 2015 by the Central Committee of the CCP.
 In 2016, the leading group inspected united front work over a period of seven months.

 Functions

 The central leading group is responsible for the implementing, supervising and inspecting the principles, policies, laws and regulations related to the united front, and guiding the of CCP and state bodies on united front work.
 The office of the central leading group is located at the United Front Work Department.